About the National Resource Center on ADHD: A Program of CHADD

 Highly trained Information Specialists are available, via telephone or the website, to respond to inquiries related to ADHD.
 A bilingual information specialist is also available to respond to inquiries in Spanish.
 We do not provide counseling, medical or legal advice, or give referrals to professionals who specialize in the diagnosis or treatment of ADHD (e.g. pediatricians, psychiatrists, psychologists).

-The Center is located in the CHADD national office in Landover, Maryland, just outside Washington, D.C., and is accessible via Metrorail (Orange Line, New Carrollton Station).
+The Center is located in the CHADD national office in Lanham, Maryland, just outside Washington, D.C.
 Open Monday through Friday 9:00 a.m. to 5:00 p.m., the National Resource Center welcomes visitors to the library.
 The NRC houses a comprehensive collection of books, reports, peer-reviewed journals, and more.

 National Resource Center on ADHD: